Ayushman-Choudhuri/Mobile_Robotics_Projects/Project-2/README.md

 ## Project Overview

 In this project two ROS packages have been created inside the `catkin_wrc\src`.
-They are `drive_bot` and the `ball_chaser` whcih will be used in Gazebo.
+They are `drive_bot` and the `ball_chaser` which will be used in Gazebo.
 The steps to design the robot, hourse it in the world and program it ro chase a white ball is mentioned below:

 `drive_bot`